bunnydeviloper/cs10/Udacity/6-web-tool-automation/019-awesome-optimizations.md

 # Lesson 19: Awesome Optimizations

 ### Lesson Intro
+* build process: use to optimize things which you can't do by hands
+* take raw source code and process it for production

 ### Development and Production Modes
+* development tasks: things you really need, SASS processing, live editing
+* production tasks: the production version is always a little different

 ### Development and Production Modes
 ### Quiz: Automatically Reload the ind
 ### CSS Concatenation